githubsttar/matillion/technical_writing_exercise.md

 Its user-friendly interface and powerful capabilities make it an essential tool for data engineers, analysts, and IT professionals aiming to derive actionable insights and drive data-driven decision-making.

 In this blog, we'll show you how to create an account with Matillion.
+There's also a [video tutorial](https://matillion.wistia.com/medias/zh57mryjl8) if you prefer.

 ### Register on the Matillion Hub